 Inspection History-Includes dates of full, unannounced inspections conducted for active licenses and for licenses inactivated after July 15, 2011.
 Information regarding inspection findings may be obtained by contacting the child care program directly.

-Complaint/Incident History-Includes complaints and self-reported incidents received within the past three years that resulted in the Department of Public Health (DPH) substantiating at least one regulatory violation.
-Also, it includes abuse and neglect findings made by the Department of Children and Families (DCF) that are on the Stateís DCF Registry.
+Complaint/Incident History-Includes any complaints and self-reported incidents received within the past three years that resulted in the Department of Public Health (DPH) substantiating at least one regulatory violation.
+Also, separately included and identified as such, are any substantiated abuse and neglect findings made by the Department of Children and Families (DCF) that are on the Stateís DCF Registry.
 Note: If the Resolution column is blank, no action was taken.

 Quality Enhancement History-Includes cases referred to the Quality Enhancement (QE) Unit and final resolutions.